 If it was a country, it would be bigger than China.
-From acquiring WhatsApp, Instagram and Messenger to driving growth through mobile advertising, Facebook has the broadest audience reach, easily outstripping its competitors when it comes to targeting, reporting and influencing consumer behaviour...so it's about time you were all over it (if you're not).
+From acquiring WhatsApp, Instagram and Messenger to driving growth through mobile advertising, Facebook has the broadest audience reach, easily outstripping its competitors when it comes to targeting, reporting and influencing consumer behaviour...so it's about time your brand marketing teams were all over it (if they're not already).

 And it’s only going to continue this way.

 Yet dwell time is reported as decreasing, so instant consumer engagement isn’t a guarantee for marketers planning campaigns around Mark Zuckerberg’s brain child.

 Successful brand marketing and getting into the mind of the savvy consumer presents marketers with tough choices to make – namely how they can make sure their promotional message is reaching the intended target audience.
 If you’re an avid user, you’ll realise that this could be harder than running a marathon in a rhino suit.
 But it doesn’t have to be.